MartinALund/CodeReviewTutorial/README.md

 # CodeReviewExample

+## Prerequisite for this tutorial
+- Some basic knowledge about Git
+- A Github user

 # What's in it for me?

 Working this way with GIT requires practice but it sets you up for the real world and code review.